-2.3.1 Lecture courses
+2.3.1 Lecture Courses

 Lectures introduce the relevant theory.
-They complement and extend the assigned literature for the course.
+They complement and extend the assigned literature, which is listed elsewhere in this catalogue.
 To ensure that their content and ramifications are thoroughly understood, lectures may be complemented by practical exercises and/or assignments.
 Lecture courses are tested with exams and/or papers.
 Attendance at lectures is not required, but their content will usually be tested for in the exam.